A retired quantitative Options trader, WallStreetBro worked in 4 countries and traded on all the big exchanges in Europe, Asia, and the US.

 As the underlying stock changes in price, delta changes as well.
 This is to be expected as d1 is a function of the stock price.

-A practical interpretation of the delta is the hedge ratio: the amount of shares that should be bought or sold to neutralize the directional risk of an option.
-From the BS formula we can see another interpretation.
+A practical interpretation of the delta is the hedge ratio: the number of shares that should be bought or sold to neutralize the directional risk of an option.
+From the BS formula, we can see another interpretation.
 Roughly speaking, we can say that the delta of an option is its probability of expiring in the money.
 (For a put we will take absolute value).
-This approximation only works for European options though.
+This approximation only works for European options, though.

 - The change in value of an option if the underlying increases by 1 dollar.